dirksan28/Scenic2DashCanEmu/README.md

 ## Software
 The arduino project can be compiled and uploaded via the Arduino IDE.
 Either clone this project or download it as a [ZIP-File](https://github.com/dirksan28/Scenic2DashCanEmu/archive/refs/heads/main.zip).
-The code which runs on the arduino is based on [ MCP_CAN_lib]([https://github.com/coryjfowler/MCP_CAN_lib](https://github.com/coryjfowler/MCP_CAN_lib)
+The code which runs on the arduino is based on [MCP_CAN_lib](https://github.com/coryjfowler/MCP_CAN_lib).
 For convenience a copy of this library also is part of this project.
-Just put the can-library into the library folder of the Arduino IDE.
+Just put the can-library into the library folder of your Arduino IDE (on linux: ~/Arduino/libraries).

 The Message-Sequence can be extended or modified by patching for the the following within the [canEmu.ino](./Arduino/canEmulator/canEmu.ino "link to canEmu.ino") file: